teleaziz/netlify-next-edge-middleware-1/README.md

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/netlify/next-edge-middleware"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

-Try the demo live here: https://next-edge-middleware.netlify.app/
+Try the demo live here: https://builder-edge-personalized.netlify.app/

 ## Introduction

-This is a simple demo of Next.js middleware running on Netlify Edge Functions.
+This is a demo of building personalized landing pages with Builder and Next.js middleware running on Netlify Edge Functions.
-It consists of an SSR page with a middleware function that rewrites the URL with a geolocated country code parameter.
+All pages are generated with SSG/ISR with a middleware function that rewrites the generic URL to a personalized one.